Acidburn0zzz/Drives-Manager/README.md

 9- Please send your file by email lestcape@gmail.com.
 It's will be putting in the official web page of cinnamon, with your nick name or name depending on your preference.

+Warning!
+Cinnamon has a bug in the handling of special characters, such as accents or ñ.
+This is only for users who do not use the english language.
+All translation files need to be in UTF-8 encoding.
+Different encodings to UTF-8 are not admitted, even are compatible with UTF-8.
+You can help that the problem is quickly solved, participating in the discussion of the following url: https://github.com/linuxmint/Cinnamon/issues/2245

 ChangeLog:

+0.6-Beta
+   - Added the hddtemp tool to measure the temperature of hard disks.

 0.5-Beta
    - The automatic installation of pmount was fixed.